ThomasMBury/ewstools/paper/paper.md

 # Summary

-Many systems in nature and society have the capacity to undergo critical transitions-- sudden and profound changes in their dynamics that are hard to reverse.
+Many systems in nature and society have the capacity to undergo critical transitions-- sudden and profound changes in dynamics that are hard to reverse.
 Examples include the outbreak of disease, the collapse of an ecosystem, or the onset of a cardiac arrhythmia.
 From a mathematical perspective, these transitions may be understood as the